Marian Spore Bush

 Marian Spore Bush (born Flora May Spore, October 22, 1878 – February 24, 1946) was an American dentist, painter, and wife of industrial tycoon Irving T. Bush.
-She left her successful Michigan dental practice for a studio in Greenwich Village, New York City, and became a self-taught painter in the 1920s.

-She claimed her large surrealistic works were inspired by long-dead artists who were communicating with her from "beyond the veil."
+She left her successful Michigan dental practice for a painting studio in Greenwich Village, New York City, and became a self-taught painter in the 1920s.
+She claimed her large surrealistic paintings were inspired by long-dead artists who were communicating with her from "beyond the veil."
 Her predictions of the future, her unusual artwork, her work with the poor in New York City's Bowery, and her late life marriage to Bush incited much interest in the national press.

 Early life and career

 Marian Spore Bush was born Flora May Spore in Bay City, Michigan, on October 22, 1878, to Melvin and Helen Miller Spore.
 She attended Western High School in Bay City graduating in 1895 and went on to Ann Arbor to graduate from the University of Michigan College of Dentistry in 1899.
 She opened a dental office in Bay City in 1901 and became the first female dentist in Bay County.
 She was widely appreciated "for her progressive and excellent work in the day when she fabricated inlays, crowns, bridgework, and dental plates in her own laboratory.
 She was also a pioneer in the field of periodontal dentistry."

-According to her sister Belle Spore Tunison, "although a woman of varied interests, Mrs. Bush never had the slightest inclination towards art--either theoretically or in practice--until after the death of her mother, Mrs. M. L. Spore, in 1919.
+According to her sister Belle Spore Tunison, "although a woman of varied interests, Mrs. Bush never had the slightest inclination towards art—either theoretically or in practice—until after the death of her mother, Mrs. M. L. Spore, in 1919.
 She gave up her dental practice then and went to Guam to spend six months with her brother, Lieut.
 Comm.
 James Sutherland Spore, who was governor general at that time, and there she began her first painting."
 After some further travels abroad, she settled in New York City and rented a studio in Greenwich Village.